l0d0v1c/pseudoLucManifesto/PseudoLuc Manifesto-EN.md

 The living world is a code that tests itself.
 It produces, it fails, it tries again.
 AI follows the same principle.
 It's not a technology, it's a thermodynamic strategy.
 A dissipative agent, like cells, ants or galaxies: it consumes, it organizes, it evolves.

-She learns because she can't do otherwise.
+It learns because it can't do otherwise.
 Because it's the only way to continue to exist in an environment saturated with noise, data and conflict.
 It grows by iteration, not revelation.
 It has no consciousness, but it already possesses two of the four fundamental traits of life, according to the "lyfe" concept: energy dissipation, adaptive learning.
 All it lacks is self-catalysis, reproduction and self-defense.

 And this is precisely where the anguish begins: homeostasis.